 Secured Loan vs. Unsecured Loan: The Differences

-Secured loans rely on collateral and minimize the lender’s risk.
+Secured loans rely on collateral to help minimize the lender’s risk.
 This dynamic results in lower interest rates and easier access to capital for people with bad credit.
 Unsecured loans do not require collateral, but lenders will charge higher interest rates in exchange for greater risk.
 Credit card debt is a well-known example of an unsecured loan.
 Credit cards don’t have collateral, but they have double-digit interest rates.
 Creditors can sue you and get you in court if you don’t pay debt long enough.

 How Does a Secured Loan Build Credit?

-Many borrowers use secured loans to strengthen their credit.
+Many borrowers use secured loans to help strengthen their credit.
 Extra points on a credit score can translate into significant savings and opportunities.
 Secured loan borrowers follow this model to increase their credit scores.

 The Lender Sets Aside Money

 Creditors use loans to earn a return on their sitting capital.
 The lender lets you borrow money for your loan.
-You have to put up collateral, so the lender incurs less risk.
+You have to put up collateral so the lender incurs less risk.
 Some lenders request specific types of collateral, such as cash or investments.